h11128/sequential_hierarchical-explanation/README.md

 # sequential_hierarchical-explanation

-# sequential_hierarchical-explanation
 Layer-wise Analysis of Bert Model for Sentiment Analysis

+This repo is implementation of SOC and SCD algorithm, scripts for visualization and evaluation.
+Paper: Towards Hierarchical Importance Attribution: Explaining Compositional Semantics for Neural Sequence Models, ICLR 2020.
+Forked from https://github.com/INK-USC/hierarchical-explanation-neural-sequence-models

 Download the trained models as follow: